infinitered/ignite/docs/Setting-up-monorepo.md

 ## Step 1: Setting up the monorepo

-First, follow the [Expo documentation on setting up monorepos](https://docs.expo.dev/guides/monorepos/) to initialize your monorepo.
+First, follow the [Expo documentation on setting up monorepos](https://docs.expo.dev/guides/monorepos/) to initialize your own monorepo.
 This will include setting up your `packages/` and `apps/` directories and configuring Yarn workspaces.

 Here's a quick recap:

-1. Initialize the Monorepo:
+1. Initialize the monorepo:

 ```
 yarn init -y